 - Step 1: Qualification – Qualification involves the evaluation of suppliers to determine if they are capable enough to provide the necessary goods or services to the standards set by the buyer.

 - Step 2: Onboarding – The necessary information about the chosen suppliers is then collected as part of the onboarding process.
-Internal processes and systems have to be changed or updated accordingly, while relevant stakeholders are to be informed so that the company recognizes the new supplier and can begin trading with them.
+Internal processes and systems have to be changed or updated accordingly, while relevant stakeholders are to be informed, so that the company recognises the new supplier and can begin trading with them.

 - Step 3: Segmentation – Supplier segmentation is the process of classifying suppliers into specific supplier quadrants based on a pre-defined set of metrics such as supply risk, supply criticality and total spend amongst others.